JBValo/bond/README.md

 #### Getting Started

-Out of the box, Bond includes two primary HTML files: `starter.html` and `index.html`.
+Bond includes two primary HTML files: `starter.html` and `index.html`.
 The `index.html` file serves as the primary demo page and includes some unnecessary scripts, styling and content that will likely be irrelevant to your project.
 As such, it is best to delete `index.html` and rename `starter.html` to `index.html`.

 Bond provides you with a "kitchen sink" of components within `starter.html`.
 All components, including their various states and orientations, are included by default so you can get the most out of Bond.
-Start your project by determining which Bond components you need and deleting the ones you don't.
+Start your project by reviewing the demo page, determining which Bond components you need, and deleting the ones you don't.

 For more detailed information, I encourage you to check out the complete [Bond Docs](http://bond.codeandmortar.com/docs).

+#### Local Development

+For efficiency I strongly recommend using [BrowserSync](https://browsersync.io/).
+Simply `cd` into your project's development directory and run BrowserSync to start developing right away.

 #### Change Log